sst/sst/www/docs/learn/project-structure.md

 }
 ```

-Your `sst start` process in the CLI should've completed by now.
-But before we start working on our application, let's make sure our code editor is set up correctly.
+---

+By now your `sst start` process should be complete.
+So let's run our first migration and initialize our database!